dashtechnical/3DP/4. Vehicles - Land/2nd_Set_of_wheels_for_OpenRC_Truggy_110_RC_cars/README.txt

 and rims with conductive ABS: http://www.creativetools.se/eco-abs-1-75mm-conductive?filter_name=conductive%20abs
 Enjoy!

-Please also check out my unuiqe UV-stable, flexible and conductive filament called ETPU 95-250 Carbon Black filament.
+Check out my PI-ETPU 95-250 Carbon Black filament, it´s a professional 3D printer flexible and conductive filament

 Don´t need the conductivity?

 Well the conductivity is great for some things but perhaps not your first choice?
 Then consider this:

 This filament will give you some really nice benefits if the conductivity is not an disadvantage for your 3D printed design: